 Unique and Unified: The Calvary Chapel Distinctives—Part 3

-Part Three of a continuing series on the Calvary Chapel Distinctives.
+This is Part 3 of a continuing series on the Calvary Chapel Distinctives.
 This part includes: Having Begun in the Spirit, Ventures of Faith, and Church Government.
 This article was edited by permission and condensed from Calvary Chapel Distinctives by the late Pastor Chuck Smith.
-All Scripture is from the King James Version (KJV) unless noted.

 Having Begun In the Spirit

 Not that we are sufficient of ourselves to think any thing as of ourselves; but our sufficiency is of God; who also hath made us able ministers of the new testament; not of the letter, but of the spirit.
 2 Corinthians 3:5-6b

 Calvary Chapel is a work that was begun by the Holy Spirit.
 Every new and great movement of God is born of the Spirit.
 Yet historically, many such moves of God seem to deviate from the birth in the Spirit to ultimately seeking to be perfected in the flesh.
 Movements that were once alive in the Spirit can become dead in ritualism.